Verso Paper Corp. Reports First Quarter 2014 Results

 In this press release, all statements that are not purely historical facts are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements may be identified by the words "believe," "expect," "anticipate," "project," "plan," "estimate," "intend," and other similar expressions.
 Forward-looking statements are based on currently available business, economic, financial, and other information and reflect management's current beliefs, expectations, and views with respect to future developments and their potential effects on Verso.
 Actual results could vary materially depending on risks and uncertainties that may affect Verso and its business.
 For a discussion of such risks and uncertainties, please refer to Verso's filings with the Securities and Exchange Commission.
 Verso assumes no obligation to update any forward-looking statement made in this press release to reflect subsequent events or circumstances or actual outcomes.

 Verso will host a conference call today at 9:00 a.m.
 (Eastern Daylight Time) to discuss first quarter results.
-Analysts and investors may participate in the live conference call by dialing 719-457-2506 or, within the U.S. and Canada only, 800-499-7921, access code 4229673.
+Analysts and investors may access the live conference call by dialing 719-325-4787 or, within the U.S. and Canada only, 800-946-0742, access code 5791579.
 To register, please dial in 10 minutes before the conference call begins.
-The conference call and presentation materials can be accessed through Verso's website at www.versopaper.com/investorrelations by navigating to the Events page, or at: http://investor.versopaper.com/eventdetail.cfm?EventID=127788.
-This release and Verso's Form 10-Q for the first quarter of 2013, will be made available on Verso's website atwww.versopaper.com/investorrelations by navigating to the Financial Information page.
+The conference call and presentation materials can be accessed through Verso's website at investor.versopaper.com by navigating to the Events page, or at http://investor.versopaper.com/eventdetail.cfm?EventID=143284.
+This release and Verso's quarterly report on Form 10-Q for the three months ended March 31, 2014, will be made available on Verso's website atinvestor.versopaper.com by navigating to the Financial Information page.